serahzaveri/rent4realApp/README.md

 Flutter SDK
 cross platform - andoid and ios

-suports real time chat appliaction using streambuiler
+suports real time chat appliaction using streambuilder

 firebase used for storing data